 In fact, from what we’ve read, you’ll need to spray the items in a well-ventilated area, then let all the items dry completely — which can take at least 2 hours — before dressing your kids in them.
 So it definitely requires some preparation!

-As for me, I’d also avoid spraying any article of clothing that could possibly come in contact with my child’s hands or face, especially since mine have a tendency to chew their shirt sleeves or even the neck hem of their shirts.
+As for me, I’d also avoid spraying any article of clothing that could possibly come in contact with my child’s hands or face, especially since little ones may have a tendency to chew their shirt sleeves or even the neck hem of their shirts.

 Our picks for the best safe tick repellents for kids